Reallynotanalien/philo/README.md

 In our case, the bowl of rice and chopsticks are replaced by Eminem's favorite meal, his mom's spaghetti, and forks.
 But the concept stays the same.
 Also, our simulation can contain a table holding from 1 to 200 philosophers, and they sleep after every meal.
 Each activity takes them an certain amount of time, and if they haven't eaten for a predefined "time to die", they will DIE. 💀 We do not want that to happen.

 It's also important to note that the philosophers cannot communicate with one another.
 They do not know if another philosopher is about to die, they are only focused on their own routine.
 However, if a philosopher dies, the simulation should not continue!
+This means we have another important notion to take into consideration: race conditions.

 ## Instructions
 ### Compilation